-The bill aims to establish a new section in the Code of West Virginia, specifically 27-5-12, which introduces an intermediate conservatorship or guardianship process for individuals receiving voluntary treatment for mental health issues.
-This process is designed to be initiated when a patient at a mental health facility expresses the intent to leave, and a qualified mental health professional assesses that the individual is gravely disabled and poses an imminent risk of harm to themselves or others.
-The facility can file a petition for temporary conservatorship or guardianship within 24 hours of the patient's notification, which must include a declaration from the assessing professional, a proposed treatment plan, evidence of attempts at less restrictive alternatives, and the time of notification.
+The proposed bill aims to establish a new section in the Code of West Virginia, specifically 27-5-12, which introduces an intermediate conservatorship or guardianship process for individuals receiving voluntary treatment for mental health issues.
+This process is designed to be initiated when a patient at a facility expresses the intent to leave, and a qualified mental health professional assesses that the individual is gravely disabled and poses an imminent risk of harm to themselves or others.
+The facility can file a petition for temporary conservatorship or guardianship within 24 hours of the notification, which must include a declaration from the assessing professional, a proposed treatment plan, evidence of attempts at less restrictive alternatives, and the notification details.

 The bill outlines a timeline for hearings and the duration of temporary conservatorship or guardianship, allowing for a court order effective for up to 14 days, with a hearing to be held within 10 days to determine the need for extended conservatorship.
-It also allows the facility to detain the individual during this period for necessary treatment without it being classified as involuntary commitment.
-Additionally, the bill provides for coordination with involuntary commitment proceedings if long-term hospitalization is deemed necessary and authorizes the Secretary of the Department of Human Services to create rules to implement these provisions.
+It also allows the facility to detain the individual for treatment during this period without it being classified as involuntary commitment.
+Additionally, if long-term involuntary hospitalization is deemed necessary, a petition can be filed accordingly.
+The Secretary of the Department of Human Services is authorized to create rules to implement these provisions.

 Committee Substitute: 27-5-12